suncoast-devs/handbook/lessons/full-stack-build-an-app/32-review-delete.md

 # Review Delete

-To delete a review we will first add a button to each review for the reviews with a user id equal to the current user id.
+To delete a review, we will first add a button to each review where the user id equals the current user id.

 ```jsx
 {